UPDATING YOUR GENDER MARKER

 In the state of Illinois, you do not need a name change order to change your gender marker on state-issued forms of identification, like birth certificates, state IDs/driver’s licenses, and marriage licenses.
 Likewise, you do not need a name change order to change your gender marker on federal forms of identification, like passports and social security cards.

-However, you may need a name change order or other documentation to change your gender marker on identity documents from other states.
-Luckily, we’ve compiled a comprehensive guide to name and gender marker changes on birth certificates in all 50 states, which can be found here.
+However, you may need a name change order, gender marker change order, or proof of surgery to change your gender marker on identity documents from other states.
+You can find more information on requirements in different states here.

-You can update your gender marker and/or name on 5 identification documents.
+You can update your gender marker and/or name on many different identity documents.

-Below we’ve listed the necessary forms and cost for updating each form of identification.
+Below we’ve listed the necessary forms and cost for updating different forms of identification.

 Identity Documents Forms & Fees